metacpan/metacpan-cpan-extracted/distros/L/List-SomeUtils/README.md

 # WHY DOES THIS MODULE EXIST?

 You might wonder why this module exists when we already have [List::MoreUtils](https://metacpan.org/pod/List::MoreUtils).
-In fact, this module is the same code as is found in LMU with no significant changes.
+In fact, this module is (nearly) the same code as is found in LMU with no significant changes.
 However, the LMU distribution depends on several modules for configuration (to run the Makefile.PL) that some folks in the Perl community don't think are appropriate for a module high upstream in the CPAN river.

-I (Dave Rolsky) don't have a strong opinion on this, but I _do_ like the functions provided by LMU, and I'm tired of getting patches and PRs to remove it from my code.
+I (Dave Rolsky) don't have a strong opinion on this, but I _do_ like the functions provided by LMU, and I'm tired of getting patches and PRs to remove LMU from my code.

 This distribution exists to let me use the functionality I like without having to get into tiring arguments about issues I don't really care about.